 Nature Between the Fences

 As the seasons change, the flora and fauna between the railway's fences adapt to survive, grow or reproduce.
-Each season this page, written by a knowledgeable member of the railway's Lineside Clearance Team, will tell you what you might see between the fences while travelling on the train, if you look carefully.
+Each season this page, written by knowledgeable members of the railway's Lineside Clearance Team, will tell you what nature is up to between our fences.

-Lineside Clearance Team Diary - Autumn through to Winter
+Lineside Clearance Team Diary - Summer through to Autumn 2022